Parallels in the symbolism of star constellations: Results

 \subsection{Question (S.1): Semantic universality per sky region}

-Since the culture typology is a confounder (it likely affects both semantics and the choice of stars), and a common ancestry drives this typology, we stratify the analysis by cultural phylogeny.
-(For an explanation about how phylogenies were determined, see Section~\ref{subsec:data}; for the reasoning behind the semantic annotation, Section~\ref{subsec:sem}.)
+Significant semantic parallels exist for certain sky regions, outside the bounds of a single cultural region.
+A semantic parallel may be either natural or cultural: if the cultural regions where it is found may have had exchanges, the primary cause is likely cultural; otherwise, it may be natural.
+We stratify the analysis by cultural phylogeny, since it is a confounder: it affects both semantics and the choice of stars.
+(For how phylogenies were determined, see Section~\ref{subsec:data}; for the semantic annotation, Section~\ref{subsec:sem}.)

-Without stratification, the semantic breakdown in Figure~\ref{fig:breakdown_semantics_phylogeny} (top) shows that the phylogenies are different in their semantic makeup, and there are dominant phylogenies which may introduce bias in the perception of certain semantics.
-The \emph{unstratified} semantic counts per root star---Figure~\ref{fig:breakdown_semantics_phylogeny} (bottom)---shows that the typical Western meanings (with a root in Mesopotamia) are frequent (and thus might be incorrectly said to be globally universal): the bird symbolism for star regions in IAU Aql and Cyg, the arthropod for Sco, the geometric cross for Cru, mammals for CMa, CMi, Leo, Peg, Tau, UMa, UMi, humanoids for Cas, Cen, Gem, Ori, and man-made object semantics for CrB (a crown), UMa and UMi (a dipper).
-However, alternative semantics to these expected ones also appear frequent: a fish for Cru, geometric figures for CMa and CMi, body parts in Tau, a humanoid in Leo and UMa, and widespread man-made objects in Del, Ori, and Tau.
+The cultural regions differ in their semantic makeup (by the semantic breakdown in Figure~\ref{fig:breakdown_semantics_phylogeny}, top).
+There are dominant phylogenies which may skew the perception of certain semantics: for example, nearly all mammals are in W Asian, Western, and American cultures; they are almost absent from SE Asia and oceanic cultures.
+Thus, the global semantic counts per root star (Figure~\ref{fig:breakdown_semantics_phylogeny}, bottom) are biased towards large phylogenies, rather than evidence of universal semantics.
+Typical Western symbolisms appear frequent: the bird for star regions in IAU Aql and Cyg, the arthropod for Sco, the geometric cross for Cru, mammals for CMa, CMi, Leo, Peg, and Tau, many humanoids, and man-made objects for CrB (a crown), UMa and UMi (dippers and carts).
+Non-Western semantics (fish for Cru, geometric figures for CMa and CMi, body parts for Tau, humanoids in Leo and UMa, and widespread man-made objects) are less frequent.
+Note that while the IAU sky regions are variable in their number of popular stars (1 in IAU CMa, but 15 in Sco), the semantic breakdown is usually consistent among the root stars, even for large regions such as Sco.

-\emph{Stratified} semantic counts provide a more nuanced story.
-We illustrate with the example of the scorpion (arthropod) symbolism for \textbf{IAU Sco}.
-This meaning recurs, but only in cultures from three ancestries, and is entirely absent from others---Figure \ref{fig:breakdown_semantics_Sco} (top) shows the breakdown in semantics of all popular root stars in IAU Sco, separately per phylogeny.
-This breakdown ``localises'' the scorpion symbolism to cultures of Mesopotamian, N American, and Austroasian origins, and also makes clear that other semantic parallels (a fish, a reptile) exist among the other phylogenies.
+Semantic counts stratified by phylogeny provide a more nuanced story.
+Take the example of the scorpion (arthropod) symbolism for \textbf{IAU Sco}.
+This symbolism recurs, but only in cultures from three ancestries (Mesopotamian, N American, and Austroasian), and is entirely absent from the others---where different semantic parallels (fish and reptile) exist instead.
+Figure \ref{fig:breakdown_semantics_Sco} (top) shows the breakdown in semantics of all popular stars in IAU Sco, per phylogeny.